What Is Glutaraldehyde and How Is It Used?

 Testing and Mitigation of Exposure Levels

-Evergreen Medical technicians have performed many tests of airborne glutaraldehyde levels because knowing the exposure levels is important to health care employees and their employers.
+Evergreen Medical technicians have performed many tests of airborne glutaraldehyde levels because glutaraldehyde exposure monitoring is important to health care employees and their employers.
 Testing areas where this chemical is used is conducted with an end goal of ensuring that exposure levels are well below the permissible exposure limits (PEL).

 After testing every applicable room in your facility, we compare the results to industry PELs.
-In addition to examining the ventilation, we also check for proper workplace practices that can further reduce the risk of exposure.
+In addition to examining the ventilation, we also check for proper workplace practices that can further reduce the risk of exposure to glutaraldehyde.

 How Can You Lower Excessive Exposure Levels?

-If your levels of glutaraldehyde exceed PELs, actions to reduce employee exposure include: *
+If your levels of glutaraldehyde exceed PELs, actions to increase glutaraldehyde safety include:*

 - Use engineering controls, work practices and personal protective equipment.